Who are our members?

 How much does it cost to join the Comberton Ramblers?

-If you decide to join our annual membership fee is currently set at £8.50, payable at the start of September.
-You can pay by cash or cheque to the Club Secretary or by bank transfer (Club account details emailed to members).
-We suggest that before joining you do a couple of walks to see if you like what we offer.
+If you decide to join our annual membership fee is currently set at £10.00, payable at the start of September.
+You can pay by cash or cheque to the Club Secretary or by bank transfer (Club account details are emailed to members or can be obtained by contacting the Secretary via the Contact page).
 We suggest that before joining you do a couple of walks to see if you like what we offer.

 What walks does the Club offer?